LeetLLM

 Architecture

-By decoupling these two phases, we can construct a specialized pipeline where requests are routed to the most appropriate hardware pool for their current state.
-The following diagram illustrates this disaggregated architecture:
+Splitting these two phases creates a specialized pipeline where requests move to the hardware pool that fits their current state.
+The diagram traces that disaggregated architecture:

 Disaggregated serving routes prompts to prefill workers, transfers KV state, then streams tokens from decode workers tuned for memory bandwidth.
 Disaggregated serving routes prompts to prefill workers, transfers KV state, then streams tokens from decode workers tuned for memory bandwidth.